Heartworm is a serious and potentially deadly disease, but it’s also entirely preventable. We look at 7 symptoms of this dangerous parasite.

 Heartworm disease is caused by parasitic worms that live in the major blood vessels of a dog’s heart and lungs.
 It can have severe consequences for our pets and sometimes even be fatal, yet it is cheap and easy to prevent with daily, monthly or yearly medication.
 So why then have there been 130 cases of heartworm infection reported throughout Australia since 2012?

 Some dog owners fail to understand the threat the disease poses, while others think they can get by just by protecting their dog during certain months rather than all year round.
 Some owners even neglect to take preventive steps against heartworm altogether.

 As a result, the Australian Heartworm Advisory Panel has put together the Australian Heartworm Prevention Guidelines.
-Designed to remind people of the serious risk the disease poses, the guidelines outline three key factors that enable heartworm to persist – infected hosts, mosquito populations and environmental conditions.
-They also encourage vets to be diligent when it comes to educating their clients about heartworm.
+Designed to remind people of the serious risk the disease poses, the guidelines outline three key factors that enable the parasite to persist – infected hosts, mosquito populations and environmental conditions.
+They also encourage vets to be diligent when it comes to educating their clients.

 A deadly disease

 Mosquitoes are the creatures we can thank for the spread of this disease from one dog to another.
 “Heartworm is spread by 30 different species of mosquitoes that carry tiny microfilaria (baby heartworms),” explains Dr Eloise Bright from www.lovethatpet.com.